shvlv/woo-product-add-tab/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin allows to add additional tabs on the product page in WooCommerce
+Plugin allows to add additional tabs on the product page in WooCommerce.

 == Description ==

-After activating the plugin, you can create new tabs and change their order, and add unique content for each product.
+After activating the plugin, you can create new tabs, change their order and add unique content for each product.

 Tested with WooCommerce 2.4.6.